Javialonqv/JaviScript-Language/README.md

 `math.sqrt <value>` Returns the square root of the specified value.\
 `math.random <min_value> <max_value>` Returns a random float between the min value and a max value.\
 `math.random_int <min_value> <max_value>` Returns a random int between the min value and a max value.

+## Window Library
+Remember to use `import window` in order to use these commands.

+The commands of the **Window** library are the following ones:\
+`window.file_dialog <title>` Open a file picker window and save the variable.
+### FILE DIALOG COMMAND
+Use `window.file_dialog` command and it will open a file picker window and save the variable, the subcommands you can access with this variable are `path` and `name` to get the path and name of the selected file.